 Cubelets by Modular Robotics

 I learned about these when shopping for robots.
 I think they’re mis-marketing these by calling them robots, as they’re not what most people would think of in that category.
-But, they do look pretty cool as competitors for Snap Circuits and LitttleBits in the snap-together electronic components field.
-I have not tried these, so can only tell you what I’ve learned from reading about them on Amazon.
+But, they are reasonable as competitors for Snap Circuits and LitttleBits in the snap-together electronic components field.
+You can read more on my thoughts on them in my post about Robot Toys.

 What are they?
 Two-inch cubes that click together with magnets.
 One is a battery pack, and like littleBits, the current and the “programming” travels through to the others when they’re clicked together.